YCLiu-Lab/DropletPalette/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-*Thank you for using the TUFF Droplet project!* 🌟
+*Thank you for using the DropletPalette project!* 🌟